-Application for Sign permits shall be made upon forms provided for by the City and shall contain the following information:
+Application for a Sign permit shall be made upon forms provided by the City and shall contain the following information:

-- 1. Name, address and telephone number of the Applicant. - 2.
+- 1. Name, address, email, and telephone number of the Applicant. - 2.
 Location of Building, Structure or Lot to which the Sign is to be attached or erected. - 3.
 Position of the Sign in relation to nearby Buildings, Structures and Lot Lines. - 4.
-Drawings of the plans and specifications and method of construction and attachment to the Building or in the ground. - 5.
-Name and address of the Person, firm, corporation or association erecting the Structure. - 6.
-Insurance policy or bond as required by this chapter. - 7.
-Such other information as the City may require to show full compliance with this and all other applicable laws of the City and the State of Michigan. - 8.
-Permit applications for electronic Illuminated Signs shall include a copy of the manufacturer's specifications for luminance.
+Signed drawings, plans, specifications sufficient to determine compliance with applicable requirements, including the method of construction and attachment of the Sign to the Building or ground. - 5.
+Name, email, and address of the Person erecting the Sign. - 6.
+Evidence of all required insurance policies and bonds. - 7.
+Stress sheets and calculations, if deemed necessary by the City, showing the Sign Structure as designed for dead load and wind pressure in accordance with regulations adopted by the City. - 8.
+Such other information as the City may require to show full compliance with this and all other applicable laws of the City and the State of Michigan.